The Danube Delta is part of the list of the most beautiful places to visit in Romania. It is the best preserved delta in Europe, and since 1990 Delta

 – Sulina is the only city in the Delta that has a port on the Danube, but also on the Black Sea.
 It is the city located at the lowest altitude in Romania.

-– Delta is on the territory of Romania in a percentage of 82%, the rest is located on the territory of Ukraine.
+– Delta is on the territory of Romania in a percentage of 82%, the rest is on the territory of Ukraine.

 – The snake is one of the most aggressive species in the Delta.
 It is the longest snake in Europe, Elaphe sauromates, the four-striped snake, up to 2 meters long and is nicknamed the “brogean dragon”.